 The model estimates population biomass in the beginning of the last assessment year (interim year).
-Data used for the interim year are the following: stock weights-at-age, catch biomass and catch weights-at-age are equal to those assumed for short term predictions (section B.5).
+Data used for the interim year are the following: stock weights-at-age, catch biomass and catch weights-at-age are equal to those assumed for short-term predictions (Section Short-term projection).
 The fishery age composition in the interim year is assumed to be equal to that in the previous year.
-The fishery age composition is included in the calculation of expected values but excluded from the objective function.
+The fishery age composition is included in the calculation of expected values, but excluded from the objective function.